bdiev/WheatMagnateBot/README.md

 Environment variables (see `.env.example` for template):
 - `DISCORD_BOT_TOKEN` — Discord bot token (required for Discord commands and notifications)
 - `DISCORD_CHANNEL_ID` — Discord channel ID for bot commands and notifications
+- `DISCORD_CHAT_CHANNEL_ID` — Discord channel ID for chat bridge (optional)
+- `IGNORED_CHAT_USERNAMES` — comma-separated list of usernames to ignore in chat (optional, fallback if DB not used)
 - `MINECRAFT_USERNAME` — Minecraft username (optional, default: `WheatMagnate`)
 - `MINECRAFT_SESSION` — cached Minecraft session for persistent auth (optional, but now saved in DB if DATABASE_URL set)
 - `DATABASE_URL` — PostgreSQL connection string for storing session and other data (recommended for persistent auth across redeploys)
 - `DISABLE_BOT=true` — prevents the bot from starting.

+## Database Setup
+The bot uses PostgreSQL to store ignored chat usernames.

+1. Create a PostgreSQL database.
+2. Set `DATABASE_URL` in `.env` (e.g., `postgresql://user:pass@localhost:5432/dbname`).
+3. The bot will automatically create the `ignored_users` table on startup.
+4. Use `!ignore <username>` in Minecraft chat to add users to ignore list.
 - `AUTH_CACHE_DIR` — directory for Microsoft authentication cache (default: `~/.minecraft`).
 For persistent auth in containers, set to a mounted volume path.

 ## Commands